 Split Check - Enables you to split an order into separate checks with a single button press.
 Required Option: To allow employees to split checks, select 'Split Checks' in Maintenance > Labor > POS Access Levels and assign the access level to the employee.
 Related Options: 1) To print the number of split checks on the employee checkout report, select 'Print number of split checks' in Maintenance > Business > Store > Store Settings tab > Report Printing group > 'Employee Checkout' group bar.
 2) To allow employees to split checks with applied promotions, comps, or tax exemptions, select 'Allow checks with comps, promotions, and/or tax-exempt items to be split' in Maintenance > Business > Store > Store Settings tab > Security group > 'Restrictions' group bar.
-3) To restrict employees from moving applied payments from one split check to another, select 'Cannot move payment types' in Maintenance > Business > Store > Business > Store > Store > Store Settings tab > Store Settings tab > Security group > 'Restrictions' group bar.
-3) To restrict employees from moving applied payments from one split check to another, select 'Cannot move payment types' in Maintenance > Business > Store > Store Settings tab > Store Settings tab > Security group > 'Restrictions' group > 'Restrictions' group bar.
+3) To restrict employees from moving applied payments from one split check to another, select 'Cannot move payment types' in Maintenance > Business > Store > Store Settings tab > Security group > 'Restrictions' group bar.